language-org/voice-activ-detect-deepnet/README.md

 ## Kedro-viz

-To keep track of the pipeline:
+To keep track of the pipeline and optimize it, I used Kedro-viz which described the pipelines with Directed Acyclic graphs:

 ```bash
 kedro viz